BlvckBytes/ConfigurableEmotions/README.md

     # - receivers_names: List<String>
     # - receivers_display_names: List<String>
     messagesManyBroadcast: # Layout equals to that of messageSelfSender
+    messageManyDiscord: # Omit to not send a message to discord

     # Played the emotion at all other online players